-The legacy of policies like redlining, discriminatory lending, and racially restrictive covenants continues to affect housing opportunities in Spokane.
-These policies led to long-term disinvestment in minority communities, perpetuating racial and economic inequalities.
+The legacy of policies like redlining, discriminatory lending, and restrictive covenants that prevented homeownership based on demographics, continues to affect housing opportunities in Spokane.
+These policies led to long-term disinvestment in minority communities, perpetuating inequalities.
 While no longer enforceable, their effects linger.
 Zoning laws imposing large minimum lot sizes in affluent neighborhoods, referred to as "exclusionary zoning," limit affordable housing options for low- and moderate-income households, many of whom are people of color.